kushalponam/game-off-2013/README.md

 ## Pakito in Tileland

 Pakito has been left in TileLand which is unpredictable and dangerous.
 Fortunately it can change colour and blend in the environment but does not know how to get out.

-SO, play as Pakito and help her get out of the TileLand.
+So,play as Pakito and help her get out of the TileLand.

 # Controls
   Up/Down/Left/Arrow : Directions